PythonCB/Scrape_MindBodyOnline/README.md

 # Simple Scrapy Spider for MindBodyOnline

 Using a basic Spider and the MindBodyOnline I was able to scrape data for gyms all over the USA.
-The site is rendered in Javascript and Uses an API to get the data.
-I was able to use that API to scrape the data.
+The site is rendered in Javascript and Uses an API to get the information displayed.
+Using the API was a big time saver.

 ## API